dx42/MockFtpServer/docs/stubftpserver-getting-started.md

 ## FTP Command Reply Text ResourceBundle

-The default text asociated with each FTP command reply code is contained within the "ReplyText.properties" ResourceBundle file.
+The default text associated with each FTP command reply code is contained within the "ReplyText.properties" ResourceBundle file.
 You can customize these messages by providing a locale-specific ResourceBundle file on the CLASSPATH, according to the normal lookup rules of the ResourceBundle class (e.g., "ReplyText_de.properties").
-Alternatively, you can completely replace the ResourceBundle file by calling the calling the `StubFtpServer.setReplyTextBaseName(String)` method.
+Alternatively, you can completely replace the ResourceBundle file by calling the `StubFtpServer.setReplyTextBaseName(String)` method.